vic/rex/README.md

 `rex(add <~ 2 <~ 1)` will result on `[add, 2, 1]`.

-The following example uses functions from `Rex.Stack` for stack manipulation and `Rex.Math` that defines aliases to standard elixir math operators.
+The following example uses functions from `Rex.Core` for stack manipulation and `Rex.Math` that defines aliases to standard elixir math operators.

 ```elixir